The Role Of Financial Advisers in Divorce Proceedings

 Although divorce lawyers have a certain understanding of the financial aspects of divorce, a professional financial adviser can generally provide more comprehensive assistance in this regard.

 An independent financial adviser (IFA) is a professional financial advisor regulated by the Financial Conduct Authority (FCA).

 IFAs provide independent and impartial advice to their clients on a wide range of financial matters, from tax, pensions and investment options to mortgages.

-Their job is essentially to improve the financial position of their clients by helping them make the optimal financial decisions, taking into account their individual situation.
+Their job is essentially to improve the financial position of their clients by helping them make optimal financial decisions, taking into account their individual situations.

 In the context of divorce, there are many ways in which a financial adviser can help you as your financial picture should look different once you have finalised your divorce settlement.

 If you have agreed to a pension sharing order then it’s vital that you receive professional advice before taking any further steps.